NervanaSystems/aeon/README.md

 [aeon](https://github.com/NervanaSystems/aeon) is Intel Nervana's framework-independent deep learning dataloader committed to best performance.
 Designed for ease-of-use and extensibility.

-- Supports common media types: image, video, audio.
+- Supports common media types: image, video.
 It is ready for use with classification, segmentation, localization, transcription and more.
 - Loads and augments data in parallel to framework computation.
 - [Examples](examples) folder contains simple scripts showing how to use it.